Aruln3/Aruln3/README.md

   <summary align="left">
 <h3 style="display: inline;">Who am I?<h3></summary>
 	<p align="center">
 		Hi, my name is Arul, I’m from Namakkal, born and brought up.
 I'm a CS student Studied at the K.S.R, tiruchengode.
 I'm much Interested in the field of web development and designing.
 I 💖 to design and code 👨🏼‍💻.
 I love to work in & as a team.
-Other than all these, I love talking to people!
+		Other than all these, I love chat to people!
 So maybe crash on my DM?
 	</p>
 <hr />

 <details align="left">
   <summary align="left">